Champion Power Equipment vs AIVOLT

 Expert Analysis

 Champion Power Equipment and AIVOLT occupy very different positions in the portable generator market.
 Champion brings a massive catalog of 81 published models, a Tier B reliability rating (72 out of 100), and an average overall score of 5.1 out of 10.
-AIVOLT, by contrast, offers just 4 models, carries a Tier F reliability rating (38 out of 100), and averages a 3.9 overall score.
-The difference in catalog depth alone makes Champion a far more versatile brand for shoppers seeking a specific wattage class or feature set.
+AIVOLT, by contrast, is a much smaller brand with only 4 published models, a Tier F reliability rating (38 out of 100), and an average overall score of 3.6 out of 10.
+Across nearly every scored category, Champion holds a clear advantage.

 Key Differences